EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  will be like by higher-level taxonomic groups (Bedano, 2007; Potapov et al. 2020).

- This information must be interpreted with caution, however, because within a taxonomic category, each species could apply different strategies to the problem of exploiting resources (Lavelle and Spain, 2001; Moore et al.,1988), as many taxa in the available literature are considered to be general consumers.
+However, this information must be interpreted with caution, because within a taxonomic category each species could apply different strategies when exploiting food resources (Lavelle and Spain, 2001; Moore et al., 1988), although the taxa treated here are considered generalist consumers, recently the term "choosy generalist" was suggested as the behavior that characterizes consumers that inhabit soils (Potapov et al. 2022)

  The results presented here provide valuable new information about the different feeding strategies of the main groups of the soil